Skip to main content

 Overview

-Through this lab experience, participants will grow their ability to understand emotions, boundaries and needs (both their own and others’), how those influence behaviors and interactions, and how to apply that knowledge to achieve more effective interactions, collaborations and partnerships.
+In this program, participants will grow their ability to understand emotions, boundaries and needs, how these impact others, and how to pivot toward more effective interactions, collaborations and partnerships.

-• Increasing personal and task effectiveness in a diverse, multicultural environment.
+• Enhance inclusive behaviors in a diverse, multicultural environment.

 How does a Human Interaction Lab support personal change?

 The Human Interaction Lab fosters your personal and professional development through an interactive learning experience working in both small groups and large community learning sessions.
-In small groups, participants will have an opportunities to experience the impact of their interpersonal communication styles on other participants.
-Each day will include a combination of small groups, learning pairs, individual reflection, and community sessions for exploring theory and participating in experiential learning exercises.
+As a participant, you will have opportunities to experience the impact of your communication style on other participants.
+Each day includes a combination of small groups, learning pairs, individual reflection, and community sessions for exploring theory and participating in experiential learning exercises.

 Who should attend?

-Participants will likely come from a broad range of backgrounds and positions in the fields of social services, business, industry, health services, government, education, religious institutions, and the volunteer sector.
+Participants will likely come from a broad range of backgrounds and positions in the fields of business, industry, health and social services, government, education, religious institutions, and the volunteer sector.
 All participants will be encouraged to identify areas of personal growth and development they wish to pursue in this lab.
-The lab will offer participants opportunities to increase their understanding of groups and group processes; build on and maximize their competence in working with people; increase their awareness about interpersonal dynamics and communication skills; and increase their effectiveness in giving and receiving feedback.
+The lab will offer participants unique understandings into how groups and teams function; build on and maximize their competence in working with people; increase their awareness about interpersonal dynamics and communication skills; and increase their effectiveness in giving and receiving feedback.
 Individuals will need to be open and willing to work on themselves and on the ways in which they relate to others.

 What is the schedule?